 You can order drinks from waiters in cruise ship restaurants, at bars and in the theaters before onboard shows.
-At the buffet, you can find drink-dispensing machines for milk, juice, water (cold and hot) and coffee; there's usually a bar in the buffet for other drinks, or you can order from a waiter.
+At the buffet, you can find drink-dispensing machines for milk, juice, water (cold and hot) and coffee; there's usually a bar in or near the buffet for other drinks, or you can order from a waiter.

 On most mainstream cruise lines, however, only certain beverages are included in the fares.
-Complimentary drinks typically include tap water, basic coffee, tea (iced or hot), hot chocolate (from a packet or machine), milk and specific juices with meals.
+Complimentary drinks typically include tap water, basic coffee, tea (iced or hot), hot chocolate (from a packet or machine), milk and a selection of juices with meals.
 Soda, sparkling water, other juices (including freshly squeezed orange juice), smoothies, brand-name coffee and specialty coffees (lattes, cappuccinos, etc.) tend to cost extra.

 Some cruise lines also offer a nonalcoholic drink special of the day.
 Look for information on discounted drink prices in your ship's daily newsletter.

-Yes, you are allowed to bring "reasonable quantities" of soda, juice, bottled water, iced tea or other sealed soft drinks onboard most cruise ships.
+It depends on the cruise line.
+Norwegian and MSC prohibit all drinks in checked and carry-on luggage.
+In other cases, you can bring "reasonable quantities" of soda, juice, bottled water, iced tea or other sealed soft drinks onboard at embarkation.
 Check with your line to find out what amounts they deem reasonable.
 The range stretches from a 12-pack per person to cases.

-Most cruise lines prohibit passengers from bringing their own small coffeemakers onboard.
+All cruise lines prohibit passengers from bringing their own small coffeemakers onboard.
 If you must have your own coffee, consider packing a small French press and your own ground coffee and requesting hot water from room service or your cabin attendant.

 The What to Expect on a Cruise series, written by Cruise Critic's editorial staff, is a resource guide, where we answer the most common questions about cruise ship life -- including cruise food, cabins, drinks and onboard fun -- as well as money matters before and during your cruise and visiting ports of call on your cruise.